 Msc Malaysia Status 4.0

-Effective 1st January 2019, MDEC has approved changes to BOG 5 (Tax Exemption) as well as Newly Approved Activities.
+MDEC who is the custodian of Msc Malaysia Status has approved changes to BOG 5 (Tax Exemption) as well as appended a new set of Approved Activities, with effect 1 January 2019

-1. We refer to the announcement by the Government of Malaysia on 12 June 2018, "Malaysia's Commitment in International Tax Standard", and the subsequent announcement by MDEC on 28 December 2018, titled "Important Update and Changes on MSC Malaysia BOG 5".
+1. The Government of Malaysia on 12 June 2018, has announced that Malaysia will commit to International Tax Standards regime structured by OECD, and the subsequent announcement by MDEC on 28 December 2018, titled "Important Update and Changes on MSC Malaysia BOG 5".

 2. As stated in the aforesaid announcements, the identified tax incentives of Malaysia will need to be reviewed and amended to be consistent with the international standards, which also include the MSC Malaysia Bill of Guarantee (BOG) 5.
 Generally, promoted activities has been categorized as either IP (intellectual property) or Non-IP derived income.